Malik Akora khan Khattak: Early life and ancestry

 Akor Khan is the son of Darwish Muhammad Khan Chanjo.
 Akor Khan hailed from the Barak Khattak lineage, tracing his roots back to Tari and Luqman alias Khattak.
 His ancestral connections extended to Karlan, from which various sub-branches of the Karlanri Pakhtuns originated.

 Settlement in Akora Khattak

 In 1581, Mughal Emperor Jalal-ud-din Muhammad Akbar sought to address the menace posed by Malik Akor Khan, who was notorious for robbing troops along the highways.
 To curb his unlawful activities, Akbar appointed him as a government servant responsible for collecting tolls from caravans crossing the Indus River at Attock.

 Akor Khan settled in what is now known as Akora Khattak, previously called Sarai Malik Pura.
 His leadership and generosity endeared him to both the rich and the poor.
 The village took its name from him, and he became the first patriarch of the Akor Khattak dynasty.

 Alliance with Emperor Akbar

 In 1585, Akor Khan formed an alliance with Mughal Emperor Akbar.
 The emperor entrusted him with the crucial duty of protecting the highway between Khairabad and Nowshera.
-Akor Khan's intelligence and strength impressed Akbar, leading to this appointment1.
+Akor Khan's intelligence and strength impressed Akbar, leading to this appointment.